TeskaLabs/asab/docs/reference/config/reference.md

 # Configuration

-The configuration is provided by `asab.Config` object which is a singleton.
-It means that you can access `asab.Config` from any place of your code, without need of explicit initialization.
+The configuration is provided by `asab.Config` object which you can access from any place of your code, without need of explicit initialization.

 ```python
 import asab